 Meghan is Inteliquet’s Director of Healthcare Solutions Deployment and Customer Engagement.
-She leads all aspects of technology and data-solution implementations for our Clinical Consortium site partners, so they can efficiently match patients with clinical trials.
+She leads all aspects of technology and data-solution implementations for our Cancer Research Consortium site partners, so they can efficiently match patients with clinical trials.

 Meghan has more than 15 years of experience providing operational insight and management in digital technology solutions for large healthcare organizations.
 She has implemented systems in departments (oncology, surgery, and radiology) as well as at the enterprise level involving clinical, revenue cycle, and patient experience systems.
 Meghan worked at Ascension as their Director of Information Technology.
 Before Ascension, she spent 16 years at BJC HealthCare, one of the largest US nonprofit healthcare organizations, where she was responsible for the support and implementation of a $15 million technology portfolio representing behavioral health, home care, corporate health, revenue cycle, and population health.